 Staff can find a copy of the Initial Concern Form at the back of this policy in Appendix 1.
-However, copies of the form will be stored in School Office.
+However, copies of the form will also be stored in a holder on the safeguarding display situated in the foyer near the school office.
+They will also be stored in every classroom on the teachers notice area in a clear plastic wallet identified with a safeguarding front sheet.
+Before school club and after school club will store copies at the back of the register file.
+Those staff external to school will be shown the white form (part 3) at induction, copies will also be available from the school office.
 The DSL should ensure that all members of staff should have paper or electronic copies of this form available to them.

 Expectations of staff at Glazebury Church of England Primary School.
 All adults who work with children will:

-- Read and follow the procedures written within this Safeguarding Policy; - Be subject to Safer Recruitment processes and checks, whether they are new staff, supply staff, contractors, volunteers, governors, visitors etc. Adults who work with children are responsible for providing all information to complete DBS Checks and Prohibition Order checks and share information in respect of disqualification by association (where applicable).

-- Be supportive to the development and implementation of Individual Education Plans (IEPs), Family Support Plans, Child in Need plans, Child in Care plans and Child Protection plans; - Be alert to the signs and indicators of possible abuse (See Part Two for definitions and indicators); - Take swift action if there are concerns about a child, following procedures written within this policy.
-Record concerns using the Initial Concern Form (Appendix 1) and give the record to the Designated Safeguarding Person Mrs Jennifer Hindley in the absence of the DSL give to the deputy DSL Mr Jon Roberts - Deal with a disclosure of abuse from a child in line with Part Two of the policy you must inform the Designated Safeguarding Person immediately, and provide a written account on an Initial Concern Form (Appendix 1) as soon as possible;
+- Read and follow the procedures written within this Safeguarding Policy; - Be subject to Safer Recruitment processes and checks, whether they are new staff, supply staff, contractors, volunteers, governors, visitors etc. Adults who work with children are responsible for providing all information to complete DBS Checks and Prohibition Order checks and share information in respect of disqualification by association (where applicable). - Be supportive to the development and implementation of Individual Education Plans (IEPs), Family Support Plans, Child in Need plans, Child in Care plans and Child Protection plans; - Be alert to the signs and indicators of possible abuse (See Part Two for definitions and indicators); - Take swift action if there are concerns about a child, following procedures written within this policy.
+Record concerns using the Initial Concern Form (Appendix 1) and give the record to the Designated Safeguarding Person Mrs Karen Mowbray in the absence of the DSL give to the deputy DSL Mrs Karen Wall - Deal with a disclosure of abuse from a child in line with Part Two of the policy you must inform the Designated Safeguarding Person immediately, and provide a written account on an Initial Concern Form (Appendix 1) as soon as possible;